PlayboyPrime/ModalMod/README.md

 # ModalMod
-This repo ist about my DIscord Bot Studio Modal Mod
+This repo ist about my Discord Bot Studio Modal Mod

 Make sure to read the explainations!

+# Note: When DBS was just started you will need restart the bot before you can use the mod properly.